smk762/nn_mm2_seed/README.md

 # Setup

 - Clone repository `git clone https://github.com/smk762/nn_mm2_seed/ && cd nn_mm2_seed`
-- Install pip requirements - `pip3 install -r requirements.txt`
+- Install pip requirements - `pip3 install -r requirements.txt` (do `sudo apt-get -y install python3-pip` first if not installed)
 - Get latest coins file - `./update_coins.sh`
 - Get latest MM2 binary - `./update_mm2.sh`
 - Generate config - `./gen_conf.py` (**Don't use your Notary passphrase!** Use a fresh one.
 This passphrase will be linked to your **PeerID** and should not be changed later)